The 20 Best Hemolysis Doctors in Canada

 Vancouver, BC, CA

-Jayachandran Kizhakkedathu practices in Vancouver, Canada.
+Jayachandran Kizhakkedathu practices practicing medicine in Vancouver, Canada.
 Kizhakkedathu is rated as an Advanced expert by MediFind in the treatment of Hemolysis.
-Their top areas of expertise are Hemolysis, ECHO Virus, Urinary Tract Infection (UTI), Asymptomatic Bacteriuria, and Kidney Transplant.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Hemolysis, ECHO Virus, Urinary Tract Infection (UTI), Asymptomatic Bacteriuria, and Kidney Transplant.

 Advanced in Hemolysis